sameertantry/Conditional-Consistency-Models/README.md

 Welcome to the official repository for Conditional Consistency Models (CCM).
 This repository hosts the implementation and evaluation of consistency models tailored for various datasets, including **BCI**, **LLVIP**, **LOLv1**, **LOLv2**, and **SID**.

-This repository contains code for training and evaluating models, as well as pre-trained model weights and metrics calculation scripts.
+This repository contains code for training and evaluating models.

 ## Table of Contents